How to Print Object Attributes in Python? [5 Ways with Examples]

 What are Object Attributes?

-Object attributes are properties or data that belong to an object.
+Object attributes are properties (also known as variables) or data that belong to an object.
 They are used to store information about an object and define its characteristics or state.

 Book attributes in Python objects